nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

     * For details, see \[[PR-REST](#Ref_PR-REST)\] and "Use of HTTP Headers"

-    g) For REST messages with a request body, write the part containing the body (content-type `application/x-road-rest-body`).
+    g) For REST messages with a request body, write the part containing the REST request body (content-type `application/x-road-rest-body`).
 Calculate the hash of the body.

     h) Calculate the signature using the stored message and attachment hashes in accordance with \[[PR-SIGDOC](#Ref_PR-SIGDOC), [BATCH-TS](#Ref_BATCH-TS)\].
 Write the signature as the last part of the message (content-type `signature/bdoc-1.0/ts`).